Clinical Neuropsychology Internship

 Clinical Neuropsychology Seminar

 This weekly didactic training experience focuses on preparation for board certification in neuropsychology.
-A rotating schedule of topical discussions led by faculty and trainees, review of written board exam preparation materials, mock oral board examinations, and guest speakers round out the experience.
+A rotating schedule of topical discussions led by faculty and trainees, review of written board exam preparation materials, mock oral board examinations, high-quality webinars, and guest speakers round out the experience.
+When appropriate, learners from other disciplines join these seminars to enrich discussions and broaden perspectives.

 Clinical Psychology WCPIP Seminar